 Please see how the School dashboard indicates in the device information when it is linked to a parent account, you can also unlink the device from here if need be:

-and from the device list this is how the device looks profile wise when the device is on a parent rule profile:
+and from the device list, this is how the device looks when the parent rule profile is active:

 From an Admin Standpoint when working with profile switching for all the above profiles it is important to make sure you have done the below if necessary to avoid any profiles not switching correctly as per time, date or any other restrictions you have set.